University of the West Indies at Five Islands

-The University of the West Indies at Five Islands is a public research university in Five Islands, Antigua and Barbuda.
+The University of the West Indies at Five Islands is a public university in Five Islands, Antigua and Barbuda.
 It is the newest of 5 general campuses in the University of the West Indies system.

 History

 Antigua and Barbuda Prime Minister Gaston Browne approached the UWI to establish a campus in the country.
 In fact, the Prime Minister stated that if the UWI was not willing to be a partner to establish a university in Antigua and Barbuda, he would seek another partner.
 As the UWI vice-chancellor noted, the post-secondary education participation rate of students of the OECS sub-region was significantly below that of the countries with landed campuses and even the rest of the hemisphere.
 Data backs up that the average tertiary gross enrolment rates (GER) for Barbados, Jamaica, and Trinidad and Tobago are much higher than the GERs for other contributing countries that do not have a landed campus.
 Other attempts to establish UWI campuses, such as in Grenada, have been considered but not yet fulfilled.

 The ability to complete the first one or two years of a degree or even a full degree in a student's home country is a significant cost saving for the student and the government, where it provides student financial assistance.
 Positioning the UWI campus at an already constructed complex reduces the needs for new construction, saving the government further money.
-However, the Prime Minister is continuing to seek funding to expand the campus, including a possible USD 20 million donation from China.
+However, the Prime Minister is continuing to seek funding to expand the campus, including a possible US$20 million donation from China.

 On 27 May 2019, the University Finance and General Purposes Committee (UF&GPC) of the UWI System approved the establishment of Five Islands campus.
 The first group of 147 admitted students were matriculated on 27 September 2019 and are currently pursuing studies in the Schools of Humanities and Education; Management, Sciences and Technology; and Health and Behavioural Sciences.

 Campus

-The UWI Five Islands campus is sited 7.5 km from the capital, St. John's, co-located with a campus of the Antigua State College.
+The UWI Five Islands campus is sited 7.5 km from the capital, St. John's, co-located with a campus of the Antigua and Barbuda College of Advanced Studies.
 The building itself was originally built by a Chinese state construction firm for a secondary school that was never opened, due to a change of government.
-Instead, it was retrofitted and transferred to the College.
+Instead, it was retrofitted and transferred to the college.
 Built to accommodate up to 750 students, it consists of 6,450 square-metres and has various regular and specialised learning spaces.
-The College's schools of business, education and nursing are presently located in the complex.
+The college's schools of business, education and nursing are presently located in the complex.
 As many of these students are enrolled in the first two years of franchised UWI programmes, they will be able to complete their degree programmes without having to leave the country.